akshitjain16/MetaSketch/README.md

 ---

-<p align="center">The Metaverse Community is a platform designed to bring people together in virtual, immersive environments.
+<p align="center">The Metaverse Workspace is a platform designed to bring people together in virtual, immersive environments.
 This project enables users to connect, interact, and explore various experiences in the metaverse through a seamless and dynamic interface.
     <br>
 </p>